NetsoftHoldings/hubstaff-mobile-challenge/README.md

 - The notifications should pop up in the foreground and in the background

 #### Bonus
-- Display a notification on top of the map with the user's last known location ([mockup](https://www.screencast.com/t/oHENxxaXO)).
+- Display a small grey banner on top of the map with the user's last known location ([mockup](https://www.screencast.com/t/oHENxxaXO)).
-- The text on the notification should be the following: “Last known: &lt;latitude&gt; / &lt;longitude&gt;”.
+- The text on the banner should be the following: “Last known: &lt;latitude&gt; / &lt;longitude&gt;”.
 - The text should be updated every time the user's location is changed in more than 500m.

 ## Stack